-Studies show that meditation and biofeedback lower pain for some people and help them handle it better.
-Massage may ease your stress, cut stiffness, and make your joints hurt less.
+Studies show that meditation and biofeedback can ease pain for some people and help them handle it better.
+Massage may help with stress, cut stiffness, and make your joints hurt less.
 Research shows that acupuncture can be helpful for other conditions, but it's not been well-studied for RA.

-These methods may not work for everyone, and it's a good idea to talk to your doctor first -- especially if you want to take any herbs or supplements, because some could affect your medications.
+These may not work for everyone, and it's a good idea to talk to your doctor first, especially if you want to take any herbs or supplements, because some could affect your medications.

 5. Is your doctor a good fit for you?

 You’ll want to see a rheumatologist, a doctor who specializes in arthritis and other joint and muscle problems.
-He should be someone who responds to your needs and takes the time to find the best treatment plan for you.
-He should be willing to make changes to your treatment if you don't feel better, and to refer you to other health pros such as physical therapists and occupational therapists.
+He should respond to your needs and take the time to find the best treatment plan for you.
+He should be willing to make changes to your treatment if you don't feel better, and to refer you to other health pros, such as physical therapists and occupational therapists, if you need them.